jyu12/mern_project/Notes.md

     - It can then be linked 'Link className="nav-link" to "/register"
 - should try to use 'exact' for the componenets  <Route exact path="/" component= { Landing } />
     -  So it doesn't try to load all componenets?
+- React does not have a built-in private route support like in Angular(RouteGuard)

 ### Components and State
 After linking a field to state in component, it needs to be bound.
 There ways of doing it.